-- it does not increase the overall risk of all forms of flooding in the area through the layout and form of the development and appropriate application of Sustainable Urban Drainage Systems (SUDS); - b. it will be adequately protected from flooding in accordance with adopted standards wherever practicable; - c. it is and will remain safe for people for the lifetime of the development; and - d. it includes water efficiency measures such as rainwater harvesting, or use of local land drainage water where practicable. - 9.30 It is recognised that the need to reduce flood risk in Ipswich is essential to ensure accordance with guidelines set out in national government policy on development and flood risk, Planning Policy Statement 25 (PPS25).
+- a. it does not increase the overall risk of all forms of flooding in the area through the layout and form of the development and appropriate application of Sustainable DELETED: Urban Drainage Systems (SuDS); - b. it will be adequately protected from flooding in accordance with adopted standards wherever practicable; - c. it is and will remain safe for people for the lifetime of the development; and - d. it includes water efficiency measures such as rainwater harvesting, or use of local land drainage water where practicable. - 9.30 It is recognised that the need to reduce flood risk in Ipswich is essential to ensure accordance with guidelines set out in national government policy on development and flood risk, INSERTED: the National Planning Policy Framework DELETED: Planning Policy Statement 25 (PPS25).
 This includes planning for the effects of increasing rainfall intensities and sea levels.
-As a result of the Pitt Review and the expected Floods and Water Management Act, much more emphasis will be placed on planning for flooding in future than previously. - 9.31 The Council will apply the PPS25 hierarchy for managing flood risk i.e.:
+As a result of the Pitt Review and the DELETED: expected Floods INSERTED: Flood\and Water Management Act INSERTED: 2010, much more emphasis will be placed on planning for flooding in future than previously. - 9.31 The Council will apply the INSERTED: NPPF DELETED: PPS25 hierarchy for managing flood risk i.e.: